 - Black: This color represents water and is used for career luck.
 It's often used in a combination with red to create a powerful duo.

 - White: A mourning color, white is associated with funerals and a mourning period.
-It is never worn at a wedding.

 - Number 8: Eight is lucky because it sounds like the word prosper.

 - Number 9: Nine sounds similar to the word sufficient.

 - Dates: Each Chinese zodiac sign has two most auspicious lunar months.
 These are used to select important dates such as weddings.

 - Address: The number 8 is associated with wealth, while number 9 is associated with a long life.
 These are considered very auspicious numbers for a home address, while 4 is inauspicious and homeowners avoid addresses with a 4.